baidu-research/NCRF/README.md

 * [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).
 Standard along tensorboard that also works for PyTorch.
 This is mostly used in monitoring the training curves.

-Most of the dependencies can be installed through pip install, except PyTorch which has a strict requirement for the specific version.
+Most of the dependencies can be installed through pip install with version number, e.g. `pip install 'numpy==1.14.3'`.
+For PyTorch please consider downloading the specific wheel binary and use `pip install torch-0.3.1-cp36-cp36m-linux_x86_64.whl`.